palomapiot/metahate/DATASHEET.md

   There are 1,226,202 unique instances in the original MetaHate collection.

-- **Does the dataset contain all possible instances or is it a sample (not necessarily random) of instances from a larger set?** *(If the dataset is a sample, then what is the larger set?
+- **Does the dataset contains all possible instances or is it a sample (not necessarily random) of instances from a larger set?** *(If the dataset is a sample, then what is the larger set?
 Is the sample representative of the larger set (e.g., geographic coverage)?
 If so, please describe how this representativeness was validated/verified.
 If it is not representative of the larger set, please describe why not (e.g., to cover a more diverse range of instances, because instances were withheld or unavailable).)*

   The dataset contain all possible instances.
-It was created picking all the available datasets that fit our needs.
-For more information see "Data Acquisition and Preparation" section in the publication.
+It was created by picking all the available datasets that fit our needs.
+For more information see the "Data Acquisition and Preparation" section in the publication.

 - **What data does each instance consist of?** *(``Raw'' data (e.g., unprocessed text or images)or features?
 In either case, please provide a description.)*

   Each instance consists of the social media text, raw, as it was processed in its original publication.
-In some of the original works, usernames were replaced with the word "user", and some further simple preprocessing was carried.
-Each instance also has an associated label: 0 for non-hate speech posts, 1 for hate speech comments.
+In some of the original works, usernames were replaced with the word "user", and some further simple preprocessing was carried out.
+Each instance also has an associated label: 0 for non-hate speech posts, and 1 for hate speech comments.

 - **Is there a label or target associated with each instance?
 If so, please provide a description.**